 Podio also has a freemium model.
 However, I would say this is where Asana out beats Podio.
-Podio offers free version for a limited access rights and functionality control to up to 5 users.
-After that it is $9 per employee, per month.
+Podio offers free version for limited access rights and functionality control to up to 5 users.
+After that, it is $9 per employee, per month.
 Asana definitely wins.

 Pricing model of Podio: Upto 5 Employees and 5 External Users, Try Podio for free.

 In the hunt for a perfect tool for project management, I started with Basecamp, followed by using other tools over time; one by one.
 Here is a very first comparison of Basecamp vs Asana:

 - Basecamp cost varies on the basis of projects and storage.
 For instance, at $20/month, 10 active projects and 3GB space can be used.
 Asana, on the other hand, can be called a basecamp alternative free app.
 Most small businesses can do with the free version.
 For those who cannot, unlimited projects at $50 is more than reasonable!